 Author Archives: kateodone

-In his 21st year of law enforcement, Christopher Mannino currently serve as Deputy Chief of Field Operations of the Park Forest Police Department in suburban Chicago.
-He has served in a wide variety of law enforcement roles throughout his career, including assignments in the patrol division, investigations division (including as an investigator of a Major Crimes Task Force), administration division, special operations, as the Field Training Coordinator, and as a team leader with a Mobile Field Force.
+In his 21st year in law enforcement, Christopher Mannino currently serve as Chief of Police of the Park Forest Police Department in suburban Chicago.
+He has served in a wide variety of law enforcement roles throughout his career, including assignments in the patrol division, investigations division, administration division, special operations, as the Field Training Coordinator, and as a team leader with a regional Mobile Field Force.
 He is also a certified firearms, less lethal, and handcuffing instructor.

 PURPOSE OF COURSE: This one day course has been designed to meet the practical needs of a Public Information Officer or other police personnel assigned to create, implement, and manage a social media strategy for a law enforcement agency.